- CATCH A CAT

 The Savannah River is one of historic Savannah’s most enthralling thoroughfares… a highway for a colorful mix of tour boats, yachts, tugs and ocean-going vessels.
-The beloved Savannah Belles Ferry system offers an unique alternative to the Savannah Bridge as a link between Savannah and Hutchinson Island, site of the Savannah International Trade & Convention Center which occupies 330,000 square feet and the Westin Savannah Harbor Golf Resort & Spa.
+The beloved Savannah Belles Ferry system serves as a link between River Street and Hutchinson Island, home of the Savannah Convention Center and the Westin Savannah Harbor Golf Resort & Spa.

 Ferry Landings Locations

 - Savannah Riverwalk at City Hall

 - Waving Girl Landing at the Savannah Marriott Riverfront